-An appeal must be submitted to the hearing coordinator within 10 business days following issuance of the notice of the hearing officer's determination.
+An appeal must be submitted to the hearing coordinator within 20 business days following issuance of the notice of the investigation outcome (in cases of No-Title IX Hearing DOE-Covered Conduct) or of the hearing officer's determination (in all other cases).
 The appeal must identify the ground(s) for appeal and contain specific arguments supporting each ground for appeal.
 The Title IX Officer will notify the other party of the basis for the appeal and that the other party can submit a written statement in response to the appeal within three business days, and supporting documentation from the other party as appropriate.